Fifth-Grade Teacher Career Guide

 What Is the Projected Job Growth?

 The role of a fifth-grade teacher is characterized by a favorable outlook.
 Employment rates for elementary school teachers are expected to increase 4% from 2019 to 2029, bolstered by a forecasted increase in total students.
-With an increase in expected students comes a parallel need for informed, passionate fifth-grade teachers.
+With an increase in expected students comes a parallel need for informed and passionate fifth-grade teachers.

-Do I Need Certification To Become A Fifth-Grade Teacher?
+Do I Need Certification To Become a Fifth-Grade Teacher?

 After students complete their educational requirements, they still need to obtain state-specific teaching licenses before becoming fifth-grade teachers.
 Exact requirements for these state licenses vary by region, but can include completion of necessary education, the passing of preliminary teaching exams, and submission of transcripts.